 - Static Port

 Causes the original source port of the client traffic to be maintained after the source IP address has been translated.
 Some protocols require this, like IPsec without NAT-T, and some protocols behave better with this, such as SIP and RTP.
 Checking this option disables the Port entry box.

 - No XML-RPC Sync

 This option is only relevant if an HA Cluster configuration is in use, and should be skipped otherwise.
 When using an HA cluster with configuration synchronization, checking this box will prevent the rule from being synchronized to the other members of a cluster (see High Availability).
 Typically all rules should synchronize, however.
-This option is only effective on master nodes, it does not prevent a rule from being overwritten on slave nodes.
+This option is only effective on primary nodes, it does not prevent a rule from being overwritten on secondary nodes.

 An optional text reference to explain the purpose of this rule.

 These rules can accommodate most any NAT scenario, large or small.